rust-lang/book/second-edition/src/ch10-00-generics.md

 in two lists</span>

 The `largest` function has a parameter called `list`, which represents any concrete slice of `i32` values that we might pass into the function.
-This means that when we call the function, the code runs on the specific values that we pass in.
+As a result, when we call the function, the code runs on the specific values that we pass in.

-In sum, here are the steps we used to get from Listing 10-2 to Listing 10-3:
+In sum, here are the steps we took to change the code from Listing 10-2 to Listing 10-3:

 1. Identify duplicate code.
 2. Extract the duplicate code into the body of the function, and specify the